theypsilon/Update_All_MiSTer/docs/mirrors.md

 Some MultiDatabases entries are already declared in `databases.py`.
 When an entry appears in both places, use the `databases.py` definition and do not add the README entry a second time.

-Also mirror a current runnable Update All build for `mirror_tool_url`.
-Synchronize the mirror with GitHub at least once every 24 hours so builds, database manifests, and downloadable files do not become stale.
+Synchronize database manifests and downloadable files with GitHub at least once every 24 hours so the mirror does not become stale.

 ### Rewrite download URLs

 Rehosting only the database JSON is not enough: its file entries may still point to GitHub.
 When publishing a mirrored database, recursively rewrite URLs from `raw.githubusercontent.com`, `github.com`, and `www.github.com` to the equivalent paths on your mirror.
 Apply the same rule to zipped database JSON files.

+File URLs are either explicit `url` values or `base_files_url` plus the file path, so handle both forms; see Downloader's [custom database format](https://github.com/MiSTer-devel/Downloader_MiSTer/blob/main/docs/custom-databases.md).

+URL discovery is at most two levels deep: a database may point to an archive's remote summary; see Downloader's [`summary_file` documentation](https://github.com/MiSTer-devel/Downloader_MiSTer/blob/main/docs/custom-databases-archives.md#summary_file).

 Serve the exact original file bytes behind those rewritten URLs so the sizes and hashes recorded in the database continue to validate.
 Leave URLs on origins you do not mirror unchanged rather than producing dead mirror links.

+For first-run support, also host a current runnable Update All file for `mirror_tool_url` and synchronize it at least once every 24 hours.

-### Add the mirror with a PR
+## Add the mirror with a PR

 In `src/update_all/databases.py`: